strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.17.2 =
+* The "depends" functionality now supports checking select2 and multiselect fields.
+The depending field will show up if any of the selected values in the multiselect equals the value given. e.g. "depends"=>array(array("id"=>"category", "value"=>"category1")) will show the depending field if category1 is one of the options selected in the #category multiselect field.
+(Thanks, Erik Bertrand)

 = .5.17.1 =
 * Fixed fatal error that would occur sometimes if Paid Memberships Pro was not active.
 (Thanks, Karmyn Tyler Cobb)